alexviiia/dpuc2/README.md

 For the HMM database, you will need to download Pfam-A.hmm.gz and Pfam-A.hmm.dat.gz from [Pfam](ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/).
 Use HMMER3's hmmpress to prepare database for searching.

-Lastly, you may want to download a precomputed context network file, such as dpucNet.pfam27.txt.gz, from [viiia.org](http://viiia.org/dpuc2/?l=en-us).
-But code to recompute this file from Pfam is also provided (slow, not recommended).
+Lastly, download a precomputed context network file that corresponds with the Pfam version you want to use, such as dpucNet.pfam28.txt.gz, from the [dpuc2-data](https://github.com/alexviiia/dpuc2-data) repository.
+Code to recompute this file from Pfam is also provided (slow, not recommended).

 Synopsis of scripts
 ===